turbopuffer/turbopuffer-java/README.md

 It is generated with [Stainless](https://www.stainlessapi.com/).

 The REST API documentation can be found on [turbopuffer.com](https://turbopuffer.com/docs).
+Javadocs are also available on [javadoc.io](https://javadoc.io/doc/com.turbopuffer/turbopuffer-java/latest/index.html).

 ## Installation